Data modeling: Overview

-Data modeling may be performed during various types of projects and in multiple phases of projects.
+Data modelling may be performed during various types of projects and in multiple phases of projects.
 Data models are progressive; there is no such thing as the final data model for a business or application.
-Instead a data model should be considered a living document that will change in response to a changing business.
+Instead, a data model should be considered a living document that will change in response to a changing business.
 The data models should ideally be stored in a repository so that they can be retrieved, expanded, and edited over time.
-Whitten et al. (2004) determined two types of data modeling:
+Whitten et al. (2004) determined two types of data modelling: